soanvig/txsm/README.md

 ### Guards

 Guards are defined on an effect.
 They inform the runtime whether the effect can be executed.
 Without a guard, an effect is always run when the condition is met.
-**Guard on an transition effect additionaly might prevent transition from happening** if guard condition is not met.
+**Guard on an transition effect additionaly prevents transition from happening** if guard condition is not met.

 Guards take a form of a callback, that receives current machine's context, and payload (if an effect is defined for transition that is triggered by a command):